Located at Tenchi One Martial Arts, Zen Hapkido is the premier Hapkido program in Texas. "Not just a Martial Art... It's a Way of Life".

 You do not have to be an athlete to study Hapkido and age is of no importance.
 You must simply be willing to commit yourself to an experience that will transform your mind, body, and spirit.
 This unique and powerful martial art will lead you on a journey toward a better you and a more peaceful and confident way of life.

 Should you decide to become a student of Zen Hapkido, you will have the option of becoming a member for a period of 3 months, 6 months, or 1 year at a time.
 Pricing will depend upon length of membership.
 Memberships as low as $120 monthly for unlimited classes.
-Family, Law Enforcement, Military, and Corporate discounts are offered.
+Family, Law Enforcement, Military, and Student discounts are offered.
 Private instruction is also available: $75/hour for non-members. $50/hour for members.